gkapfham/tmuxinators/README.md

 ## Problems or Praise

-If you have any problems with downloading or understanding these Tmuxinator configuration files, then please create an issue associated with this Git repository using the "Issues" link at the top of this site.
+If you have any problems with using these Tmuxinator configuration files, then please raise an issue associated with this Git repository using the "Issues" link at the top of this site.
 As the sole contributor to the `tmuxinator` repository, I will do everything possible to resolve your issue and ensure that all of the Tmuxinator configurations are clear and, potentially, best suited to working in your development environment.
 Remember, this repository is being made publicly available so as to provide examples of how to write Tmuxinator configurations.
 If you find that these files help you in preparing your own Tmuxinator configurations, then I also encourage you to "star" and "watch" this project!